veevelder/aof/README.md

 ## Android Obfuscation Fingerprinter

-A *nix tool that was written in Python.
-Android Obfuscation Fingerprinter (aof) is able to identifiy several obfuscation methods in any given Android application.
+Android Obfuscation Fingerprinter (aof) is a *nix tool that was written in Python, that is able to identifiy several obfuscation methods in any given Android application.
 The following is what obfuscation methods aof looks for:

 * Source File IDX Obfuscation
 * Removal of the BuildConfig Class